Gather Here. Go Far.

 A student may only receive funds once during their academic career at Northeastern State University.
 Other resources must be unavailable or have been exhausted or insufficient in order to qualify for Light the Way Emergency Fund.
 A student must be able to provide documentation to support the request for funds such as bills, medical documents, receipts, estimates for repairs, photographs, letters of support, newspaper articles, court documents, police reports, etc.

-Applicants may complete the Light the Way Emergency Fund application (pdf) and turn it in along with supporting documentation to the Administrative Division of Student Affairs located on the second floor of the Administration Building.
-Once an application is received, Student Affairs designee(s), in partnership with the Foundation and Financial Aid office, will review applications, reach a decision regarding whether or not a student qualifies for the award, and will then contact the student regarding their decision.
+Applicants may complete the Light the Way Emergency Fund application and turn it in along with supporting documentation.
+Once an application is received, the Committee will review applications, reach a decision regarding whether or not a student qualifies for the award, and will then contact the student regarding their decision.
 Light the Way Emergency Funds are limited, and awards are subject to availability.

 REVIEW AND AWARD PROCESS